Analysis | The Office Isn’t Dead. It’s Just Convalescing

 The cost-benefit equation for Hong Kong is skewed.
 With urban areas being closely packed and the subway system efficient, getting to the office is quick and easy for most people.
 It may be a different story in the U.S., where cities sprawl into the suburbs, commute times may be long, and public transport is often less reliable.
 Or in Asian metropolises such as Mumbai, which is densely packed but plagued with horrendous traffic congestion and a more than 150-year-old train network that make suburban working attractive.

 That’s not to suggest that Hong Kong will escape any long-term impact from Covid.
-Macquarie Group Ltd. and Nomura Holdings Inc. are among companies that have already decided to cut space in the city’s skyscrapers.
+Macquarie Group Ltd. is among companies that have already decided to cut space in the city’s skyscrapers.
 Other financial services firms can be expected to follow.

 Still, there are many office jobs that can’t be done remotely.
 At most, 30% of bank employees in the city can work from home, Bloomberg Intelligence analyst Francis Chan estimates.
 “In industries that thrive on information flow and speed, like sales and trading, you may see back offices and compliance work from home but traders will likely have to go back even if they already have three screens at home,” said Parijat Banerjee, a financial services consultant at Singapore-based Greenwich Associates.